License Renewal in Georgia

 - Payment for your renewal fee.
 (See the “Fees to Renew Your Driver's License in Georgia" section below.)

-NOTE: You can only obtain a 5-year driver license when you renew by mail.
+NOTE: You can only obtain a driver license valid for 8 years when you renew by mail.

 If you are an active-duty military member stationed out of state, you and your spouse and dependents can renew your Georgia driver license by mail.
 Please see the “Out-of-State Renewal by Mail" section above.

-After you have been discharged or reassigned back to Georgia, you have a 6-month grace period to renew your expired GA drivers license.
+After you have been discharged or reassigned back to Georgia, you have a grace period of 6 months to renew your expired GA drivers license.

 - 8 years (Class C, E, F, M): $32.